levequej/heroku-buildpack-ssh-deploy-from-private-git-ssh-repos/README.md

 #All comments & suggestions are welcome

-There's must  a better way to solve this simple problem and maybe  I'd better just have forked the nodejs official buildpack  :  I don't know I did not read it, but I needed a quick solution for my first heroku app to work asap,a nd I came up with that
+There must be a better way to solve this simple problem and maybe  I'd better just have forked the nodejs official buildpack  :  I don't know I did not read it, but I needed a quick solution for my first heroku app to work asap,a nd I came up with that

 I guess if you use a github private repo you'd much better use a OAuth token.

-About to be ...
 Tested on linux to be used with a private bitbucket repo (I do not think they have Oauth for non team repos : do they ?)